Baal Shem Tov, or Besht — the founder of Chasidism —

-It also includes dates related to Judaism and to other religions.
-(Most other versions of the Cosmic Walk only reference Christianity in the human history section.)
-Lastly, it includes paleogeography and is also the most scientifically accurate and complete version that I am aware of.
-This ritual is awesome and awe-inspiring, and detailed instructions for how to set up the Cosmic Walk are included with the script you can download here.
-(See this page for other versions of the Cosmic Walk can be found here.)Here are the links to neohasid's Kabbalistic version of the Cosmic Walk:
+It also includes dates related to Judaism and other religions.
+(Most versions of the Cosmic Walk only reference Christianity in the human history section.)
+Lastly, it includes paleogeography and is also the most scientifically detailed and complete version that I am aware of.
+The ritual itself is awesome and awe-inspiring.
+Detailed instructions for how to set up the Cosmic Walk are included with the script you can download here.
+(See Other versions of the Cosmic Walk can be found here.)Here are the links to neohasid's Kabbalistic version of the Cosmic Walk:

-Chesed--Love: expansion through love, free energy created out of nothing, the revelation of light...
+Chesed—Love: expansion through love, free energy created out of nothing, the revelation of light...